OpenTTD/OpenTTD/readme.txt

 * Hovering over a GUI element shows tooltips.
 This can be changed to right click via the advanced settings.

-5.1) Logging of potentially dangerous actions:
+5.1) Logging of potentially dangerous actions
 ---- ----------------------------------------
 OpenTTD is a complex program, and together with NewGRF, it may show a buggy behaviour.
 But not only bugs in code can cause problems.
 There are several ways to affect game state possibly resulting in program crash or multiplayer